 OpenVPN is the default option, but it's easily changeable through the settings area.

-ExpressVPN is also blistering fast regardless of the protocol used, even the slower ones.
+ExpressVPN is also blistering fast regardless of the protocol, even the slower ones.

 ExpressVPN can even take down the Great Firewall of China using obfuscated servers.